 - A. Place the black brake tie on the bottom of the brake pedal arm.
 Thread the aircraft cable through the small hole of the bottom piece of the brake tie.
 Loop it around the brake pedal arm then back through the second small hole on the right.
-(See Fig C) - B. Put the top piece of the brake tie on the front of the brake arm. - C. Using the 1/4" x 2 1/4" bolts, nuts and lock washers lock the brake tie tightly around the brake pedal arm (see Fig C).
-Keep in mind if you are working on a vehicle with adjustable pedals to place pedals in highest position.
+(Fig C) - B. Put the top piece of the brake tie on the front of the brake arm. - C. Using the 1/4" x 2 1/4" bolts, nuts and lock washers lock the brake tie tightly around the brake pedal arm.(Fig C) Keep in mind if you are working on a vehicle with adjustable pedals to place pedals in highest position.
 Always tow with pedals in the highest position. - D. Trim excess aircraft cable from the bottom of the brake tie.

 Note: The brake tie and cap screws provided fit the brake arm on most vehicles.
-(You may need a longer bolt), If you experience any difficulty, please call N.S.A. at 1-800-933-3372
+(You may need a longer bolt), If you experience any difficulty, please call N.S.A.
+RV Products at 1-800-933-3372.

-New Update to the Ready Brute Tow Bars
+Emergency Pin Hole on Ready Brute Tow Bars

-Ready Brute tow bars now include a new feature which will help out in case of failure of any leg component.
-We have added a hole in which a $\frac{1}{2}$ "bent pin (not included) can be inserted in case of an emergency situation.
-It's not a permanent fix-it's just to get you to a safe place so you can assess the situation and make real repairs.
-To do this just peel the clear and red stickers off and insert the $\frac{1}{2}$ "bent pin with the tow bar legs fully extended out the pin will not fit in unless the leg is fully extended out.
+Ready Brute tow bars include a feature that will help out in case of failure of any leg component.
+We have added a hole in which a 1⁄2" bent pin (not included) can be inserted in an emergency situation.
+It's not a permanent fix but it will allow you to get to a safe place so you can assess the situation and make repairs.
+To do this just peel the clear and red stickers off then insert a 1⁄2"bent pin with the tow bar legs fully extended out.
+The pin will not fit in unless the leg is fully extended out.